kwkou/815/includes/white-papers.md

       </tr>
       <tr>
         <td style="width: 200px;">
-          <a href="http://go.microsoft.com/?linkid=9751403">A Developer's Guide to Service Bus for the Azure AppFabric</a>
+          <a href="http://go.microsoft.com/?linkid=9751403">A Developer's Guide to 服务总线 for the Azure AppFabric</a>
         </td>
-        <td style="width: 400px;">This paper focuses on how you can use the Service Bus to overcome some of the most common Internet connectivity challenges inherent in today's world.</td>
+        <td style="width: 400px;">This paper focuses on how you can use the 服务总线 to overcome some of the most common Internet connectivity challenges inherent in today's world.</td>
       </tr>
       <tr>
         <td style="width: 200px;">